China central bank told by Xi to play bigger role in managing financial risk

 The main financial regulators include the China Banking Regulatory Commission, the China Securities Regulatory Commission (CSRC) and CIRC.

 In 2015, a poorly coordinated response to a stock market crash in China spurred scrutiny on the government's response.
-Premier Li Keqiang openly criticised financial regulators as not responding sufficiently.
+Premier Li Keqiang openly criticized financial regulators as not responding sufficiently.

 Xi said on Saturday that regulators must share industry data within their jurisdictions and coordinate their financial regulations.